veera9999/Antra-Assignment-2/Main.md

 console.log(counter.getCount()); // 1
 ```

 🎯 **_Function Factories:_** Closures allow you to create dynamic functions by scope and behaviour based on the parameters passed to it.
-This can be generally observed in other programming languages through method overriding and **polymorphism**.
+This can be generally observed in other programming languages through method overloading and **polymorphism**.

 ```js
 // function to explain Function factory through closures